 Graduate Certificate in Applied Sustainability

-The Graduate Certificate in Applied Sustainability provides a unique interdisciplinary perspective on what it takes to make urban and economic development compatible with the natural environment.
-The coursework guides students through the foundations of ecology; current theories of sustainability; methods for optimizing important resources such as energy and water; building management techniques; and the politics, law, and economics of the global green movement.
+The Graduate Certificate in Applied Sustainability provides a unique interdisciplinary perspective on what it takes to make urban and economic development compatible with the natural environment, while promoting greater social, economic, gender, and racial justice.
+The coursework guides students through the foundations of environmental planning; current theories and practices of sustainability; methods for managing and optimizing important primary resources such as energy, food, and water; urban risk management techniques beyond climate change; and the social, political, legal, and economic aspects of the global green movement.

 This certificate is appropriate for individuals currently in roles as sustainability professionals as well as those seeking to enter this expanding and high-demand field.
 Architects, facilities managers, city planners, and IT experts have the opportunity to fill gaps in their existing knowledge, whereas those just beginning careers in these and related fields will gain the foundation to make green thinking central to their work from the outset.

-A total of four courses (16 credits) are required and distributed as follows:
+A total of four courses (16 credits) is required and distributed as follows:

 - MET UA 617 Actionable Sustainability

 - MET UA 627 Planning Smart Green Cities

 The two elective courses can be selected per student interest from a list of pre-approved courses, across different disciplines, offered at Metropolitan College and University-wide.
 Additional courses may be approved in consultation with the academic advisor.
 A complete list of approved electives for the certificate can be obtained from the department.

 Not all courses are available online.
 Please check with the department for a list of courses that are offered online.